higherkindness/mu-haskell/docs/docs/grpc.md

   putStrLn $ "ADD: was creating successful? " ++ show response
 ```

-We are being a bit more explicit with the types (for example, `response :: GRpcReply MPersonRequest`) to help a bit the `show` function with the ambiguity.
+We are being a bit more explicit with the types here (for example, `response :: GRpcReply MPersonRequest`) to help a bit the `show` function because GHC is not able to infer the type on its own.

 ```haskell
 watching :: GrpcClient -> IO ()